xB7R/secure-enterprise-network-project/README.md

 This repository presents a university group project completed for the **Defense-in-Depth Networking Security** course.
 The project focuses on building and validating a secure enterprise network infrastructure using multiple layers of protection.

 The network was designed to protect internal departments, management services, DMZ services, branch communication, and sensitive internal zones.
-Instead of uploading the full PDF report, this repository explains the project using the topology diagram, configuration screenshots, validation screenshots, and short descriptions of the implemented security controls.
+This repository explains the project using the topology diagram, configuration screenshots, validation screenshots, and short descriptions of the implemented security controls.

 ---